SiteSnapAU/sitesnap-policy.github.io/README.md

 - **Storage:** For saving app data locally

 ## 6. Your Rights Under Australian Privacy Principles
-Under the Privacy Act 1988 (Cth) and Australian Privacy Principles, you have the right to:
+As SiteSnap does not collect or store any personal data, your rights under the Privacy Act 1988 (Cth) and Australian Privacy Principles are inherently respected and upheld.
+You retain full control of all data stored on your device.

-- Access your personal information
-- Correct inaccurate information
-- Delete your data from the app
-- Control app permissions through your device settings

 ## 7. Children's Privacy
 Our app is not intended for children under 13.
 We do not knowingly collect information from children under 13.